 What to do?
-Kindly ask that even the most mellow dogs be leashed.
-This sets a good example for other dog owners at the reserve.
+Kindly ask that even the most mellow dogs be exercised at another beach or trail.
 The earlier, the better.
-If possible, talk to dog owners before they get to the fenced area.
+If possible, talk to dog owners before they get to the beach (for example, if you see a dog owner coming down the bluff).